 Last week, I wrote about how I earned a free weekend getaway using credit card rewards.
 And, for some reason, it rubbed a few people the wrong way.
 But this time, it was different.
-I wasn’t getting hate mail for using an expletive or insulting entire races of people, I was getting pushback because I openly admit that I make money blogging.
+I wasn’t getting hate mail for using an expletive or making fun of someone, I was getting pushback because I openly admit that I make money blogging.
 Because, according to some people, making money blogging is wrong.
 Here is an anonymous email that I received:

 If you’re really trying to help people, you shouldn’t be promoting credit cards AKA the devil.
 It’s especially wrong because YOUR MAKING MONEY doing it.
 Shame on you.